Be in the Know

 Elevate your industry knowledge with PT articles and insights crafted by experienced industry experts

-The foam roller is a staple piece of exercise equipment that is found in most modern gym environments – you may also come across it in Pilates and reformer Pilates studios, where it is used for an entirely different purpose than it was designed (to create instability as opposed to massaging muscles).
+The foam roller is a staple piece of exercise equipment that is found in most modern gym and personal training environments – you may also come across it in Pilates and reformer Pilates studios, where it is used for an entirely different purpose than it was designed (to create instability as opposed to massaging muscles).

 The aim of SMR is to apply a similar effect to the soft tissues as myofascial release, which is usually applied by a trained therapist (e.g. sports massage therapist, physiotherapist or osteopath).
 While there can be no suggestion that SMR is as effective as myofascial therapy performed by a trained and experienced clinician, it certainly offers those who have limited access or resources with an alternative approach to tackling their niggles, aches and pains.

 Before we explore the effects/benefits of foam rolling, it’s necessary to take a slight detour and look at how muscles and fascia become dysfunctional in the first place.

 Muscles are very complex structures.
 In simple terms, they are made from bundles of parallel muscle fibres that are wrapped in a tough fibrous outer layer called fascia.
 In a normal functioning muscle, the fibres and the fascia should glide alongside each other without any ‘snagging’ or ‘stickiness’.